Aleph-Alpha/std/docs/v1/postgres.md

 - dest: Pointer to a struct where the result will be stored

-Returns an error if no record is found or the query fails, nil on success.
+Returns gorm.ErrRecordNotFound if no record is found, or another GORM error if the query fails, nil on success.
+Use Postgres.TranslateError\(\) to convert to standardized error types if needed.

 Example: